-All information and quotations below were taken from the US Department of Health and Human Services' (HHS) publication "Understanding the Affordable Care Act: Timeline: What's Changing and When,” available at www.healthcare.gov/law/timeline/index.html (accessed Sep.
-21, 2010).
-Entries were chosen based upon their relevancy to individual consumers of health care and do not represent a comprehensive listing of all changes that the reforms will insitute.
+Unless otherwise noted, all the information and quotations below were taken from the US Department of Health and Human Services' (HHS) publication "Key Features of the Affordable Care Act By Year,” available at http://www.hhs.gov/healthcare/facts/timeline/timeline-text.html (accessed Aug.
+12, 2013).
+Entries do not represent a comprehensive listing of all the changes under Obamacare.

 Home and Community Health Care Services - "The new Community First Choice Option allows States to offer home and community based services to disabled individuals through Medicaid rather than institutional care in nursing homes."

 Medicare Prescription Drug Discounts- "Seniors who reach the coverage gap will receive a 50% discount when buying Medicare Part D covered brand-name prescription drugs.
 Over the next ten years, seniors will receive additional savings on brand-name and generic drugs until the coverage gap is closed in 2020."

 Insurance Premium Rebates - "To ensure premium dollars are spent primarily on health care, the new law generally requires that at least 85% of all premium dollars collected by insurance companies for large employer plans are spent on health care services and health care quality improvement.
 For plans sold to individuals and small employers, at least 80% of the premium must be spent on benefits and quality improvement.
 If insurance companies do not meet these goals because their administrative costs or profits are too high, they must provide rebates to consumers."